 Criterion Validity Results

-Table 13 contains the correlation between the Core Drivers Diagnostic and five measures of relevant work behaviors and outcomes: work engagement, interpersonal and organizational counterproductive work behaviors, and task and contextual performance ratings.
+Table 13 contains the correlation between the Core Drivers Diagnostic and measures of work engagement, interpersonal and organizational counterproductive work behaviors, and multiple ratings of task and contextual performance.

 Evidence of the Core Drivers Diagnostics’ concurrent validity can be seen in the positive correlations between Work Engagement scores and the Driven, Outgoing and Stable scales.
 These relationships can be interpreted as committed, goal-orientated, emotionally balanced individuals that are somewhat outgoing tend to hold more positive attitudes towards their work (i.e. feelings of commitment, energy and satisfaction; Schaufeli & Bakker, 2006).
 Again, such relationships are also in line with existing literature (Akhtar, Boustani, Tsivrikos, & Chamorro-Premuzic, 2015).